MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/isctype-iswctype-isctype-l-iswctype-l.md

 ---
 # _isctype, iswctype, _isctype_l, _iswctype_l

-Tests *c* for the property specified by the `desc` argument.
-For each valid value of `desc`, there is an equivalent wide-character classification routine.
+Tests *c* for the ctype property specified by the *desc* argument.
+For each valid value of *desc*, there is an equivalent wide-character classification routine.

 ## Syntax